Two Effects, One Trigger: On the Modality Gap, Object Bias, and Information Imbalance in Contrastive Vision-Language Models

-Contrastive vision-language models like CLIP have gained popularity for their versatile applicable learned representations in various downstream tasks.
-Despite their successes in some tasks, like zero-shot image recognition, they also perform surprisingly poor on other tasks, like attribute detection.
-Previous work has attributed these challenges to the modality gap, a separation of image and text in the shared representation space, and a bias towards objects over other factors, such as attributes.
-In this work we investigate both phenomena.
-We find that only a few embedding dimensions drive the modality gap.
-Further, we propose a measure for object bias and find that object bias does not lead to worse performance on other concepts, such as attributes.
-But what leads to the emergence of the modality gap and object bias?
-To answer this question we carefully designed an experimental setting which allows us to control the amount of shared information between the modalities.
-This revealed that the driving factor behind both, the modality gap and the object bias, is the information imbalance between images and captions. \keywords{Contrastive vision-language representation learning \and Information imbalance \and Modality gap \and Object bias}
+Contrastive vision-language models (VLMs), like CLIP, have gained popularity for their versatile applicability to various downstream tasks.
+Despite their successes in some tasks, like zero-shot object recognition, they perform surprisingly poor on other tasks, like attribute recognition.
+Previous work has attributed these challenges to the modality gap, a separation of image and text in the shared representation space, and to a bias towards objects over other factors, such as attributes.
+In this analysis paper, we investigate both phenomena thoroughly.
+We evaluated off-the-shelf VLMs and while the gap's influence on performance is typically overshadowed by other factors, we find indications that closing the gap indeed leads to improvements.
+Moreover, we find that, contrary to intuition, only few embedding dimensions drive the gap and that the embedding spaces are differently organized.
+To allow for a clean study of object bias, we introduce a definition and a corresponding measure of it.
+Equipped with this tool, we find that object bias does not lead to worse performance on other concepts, such as attributes per se.
+However, why do both phenomena, modality gap and object bias, emerge in the first place?
+To answer this fundamental question and uncover some of the inner workings of contrastive VLMs, we conducted experiments that allowed us to control the amount of shared information between the modalities.
+These experiments revealed that the driving factor behind both the modality gap and the object bias, is an information imbalance between images and captions, and unveiled an intriguing connection between the modality gap and entropy of the logits.